ritsuke/meatballs.live/README.md

 ---

-Before configuring the remaining environment variables, clone [meatballs.live-stream](https://github.com/ritsuke/meatballs.live-jobs) (STREAM SERVER).
+Before configuring the remaining environment variables, clone [meatballs.live-stream](https://github.com/ritsuke/meatballs.live-stream) (STREAM SERVER).

 Follow the [README](https://github.com/ritsuke/meatballs.live-stream/blob/main/README.md) and then continue with this guide.

 ---

-`STREAM_SERVER_URL`
+`NEXT_PUBLIC_STREAM_SERVER_URL`

-1. Enter `https://localhost:{PORT}`, replacing `{PORT}` with the value used by the STREAM SERVER development environment
+1. Enter `http://localhost:{PORT}`, replacing `{PORT}` with the value used by the STREAM SERVER development environment

 `MEATBALLS_COLLECTIONS_START_DATE_KEY`

-You will need to configure this accurately, once you've generated your first collection.
+Once you've generated your first collection, you will need to configure this accurately.
 However, you first need to ingest at least 24 hours of source data.

 For now, just use `2022:8:29`.
 We'll come back to this.

 Run `yarn dev`.
 The APP's development server should now be running at `http://localhost:3000`, but we aren't quite ready to use the front end.

-Open two additional terminals and run `yarn dev` in the JOBS SERVER and STREAM SERVER project folders to start the respective development servers.
+In separate terminals, run `yarn dev` in the JOBS SERVER and STREAM SERVER (if you haven't already) project folders to start the respective development servers.

 The JOBS SERVER will kick-of the ingest process.
 At this time, you should see logging coming from the APP and JOB SERVER terminals.
 If not, double check the steps above.
+Is the APP using port 3000?

+- Use [RedisInsight](https://redis.com/redis-enterprise/redis-insight/) to inspect the data coming in
+  - After ~10 minutes, try this command in the workbench: `GRAPH.QUERY \_meatballs 'MATCH (n) RETURN count(\*)' and switch to text data view, in the result row
-- You will need to keep both of these running for approx. 24 hours before generating your first collection
+- You will need to keep both of these running (APP and JOBS SERVER) for approx. 24 hours before generating your first collection
 - `MEATBALLS_COLLECTIONS_START_DATE_KEY` should be set to this initial time e.g. `2022:8:29`
-- The `STREAM SERVER` is optional to run, but a number of UI components rely on pub events to fully function
+- The **STREAM SERVER** is optional to run, but a number of UI components rely on pub events to fully function

 You can now open the front end in your browser, available at `http://localhost:3000`.
 You will see something like the following: